programarivm/php-chess/docs/data-conversion.md

 At some point you'll definitely want to convert a FEN string into a chessboard object for further processing, and this can be done with the [Chess\FenToBoardFactory](https://github.com/chesslablab/php-chess/blob/main/tests/unit/FenToBoardFactoryTest.php) class according to the variants supported.

+When a single parameter is passed into the factory's create method, it is assumed that you want to create a classical chess board object.

 ```php
 use Chess\FenToBoardFactory;